Positivity of minuscule quantum K-theory

 \noin{\rm(e)} Let $\PGL(n+1)$ act on $\bP^n$, let $H \subset \bP^n$ be a hyperplane, and let $S \subset \bP^n$ be any hypersurface with finite automorphism group.
-Then the dimension of $G_H \times G_S$ is smaller than the dimension of $G(H,S) = G$, so no semi-transversal intersection of $H$ and $S$ exists.
-In particular, transversal intersections may fail to be semi-transversal.
+Then the dimension of $G_H \times G_S$ is smaller than the dimension of $G(H,S) = G$, so no \semi-transversal intersection of $H$ and $S$ exists.
+In particular, transversal intersections may fail to be \semi-transversal.

 \noin{\rm(f)} The maximal orthogonal Grassmannian $X = \OG(4,8)$ is one component of the variety of maximal isotropic subspaces in an orthogonal vector space $V$ of dimension 8.
 This space $X$ is a flag variety of both $\SO(8)$ and its subgroup $\SO(7)$.
 A Schubert line in $X$ corresponds to a 2-dimensional isotropic subspace $E \subset V$.
-Two Schubert lines given by $E_1$ and $E_2$ meet $\SO(8)$-semi-transversally if and only if $E_1 + E_2$ is a point of $X$, whereas they meet $\SO(7)$-semi-transversally only if $E_1 + E_2$ is an isotropic subspace of dimension 3.
-It is therefore impossible for two Schubert lines to meet semi-transversally for both groups at the same time.
+Two Schubert lines given by $E_1$ and $E_2$ meet $\SO(8)$-\semi-transversally if and only if $E_1 + E_2$ is a point of $X$, whereas they meet $\SO(7)$-\semi-transversally only if $E_1 + E_2$ is an isotropic subspace of dimension 3.
+It is therefore impossible for two Schubert lines to meet \semi-transversally for both groups at the same time.

 \noin{\rm(g)} The projective space $\bP^{2n-1}$ is a flag variety of both $\SL(2n)$ and its subgroup $\Sp(2n)$ of elements preserving a symplectic form on a vector space $V$ of dimension $2n$.
 A Schubert line for the action of $\Sp(2n)$ is given by a 2-dimensional isotropic subspace $E \subset V$.
-Two Schubert lines given by isotropic subspaces $E_1$ and $E_2$ meet $\SL(2n)$-semi-transversally if and only if $\dim(E_1 + E_2) = 3$, whereas they meet $\Sp(2n)$-semi-transversally if and only if $\dim(E_1 + E_2) = 3$ and $E_1+E_2$ is not isotropic.
-Two Schubert lines can therefore meet $\SL(2n)$-semi-transversally without meeting $\Sp(2n)$-semi-transversally. \end{example}
+Two Schubert lines given by isotropic subspaces $E_1$ and $E_2$ meet $\SL(2n)$-\semi-transversally if and only if $\dim(E_1 + E_2) = 3$, whereas they meet $\Sp(2n)$-\semi-transversally if and only if $\dim(E_1 + E_2) = 3$ and $E_1+E_2$ is not isotropic.
+Two Schubert lines can therefore meet $\SL(2n)$-\semi-transversally without meeting $\Sp(2n)$-\semi-transversally. \end{example}